adrian-salas/alloy/tools/sync-module-dependencies/README.md

 Generated blocks are wrapped with:
 ```
-text BEGIN GENERATED REPLACES - DO NOT EDIT ...
+BEGIN GENERATED REPLACES - DO NOT EDIT ...
 END GENERATED REPLACES
 ```

 **Do not edit anything between these markers**, manually—update `dependency-replacements.yaml` instead.
 Anything